The Future is NOW-Evolving Grocery Operations for Tomorrow’s Customer Today

 Estimated Read Time: 3 - 5 Minutes

-It's no secret that grocery stores are consistently looking for ways to increase profits and reduce food waste.
+It’s no secret that grocery stores are constantly looking for ways to increase profits and reduce food waste.
 Everything from the number of people on staff, having the right inventory levels, and even ensuring the right equipment, is scrutinized to ensure they are as productive as possible.
 But the core fundamentals of operating a store are changing.

-3. Technology.
-Investments in technology are not only smart, they are becoming the price of entry for doing business.
-For example, enhancements in technology for warehouse automation will increase from $13B in 2018 to $27B by 20253.
-Checkout free technology is popping up more frequently, but what if you walked into a store and your online order was already in a cart waiting for you?
+3. Embracing Technological Advancements.
+Investments in technology are not only smart, they are becoming the price of entry for doing business.Warehouse automation technology expenditures are expected to double from $13 billion in 2018 to $27 billion in 2025.3 Checkout free and smart carts are transforming the shopping experience, offering convenience and efficiency.
 What once seemed futurist, is now gaining traction.
 Smart carts are helping shoppers streamline their experience.
-According to a recent Grocery Dive article, "Think of an experience where you buy 20 items online and when you walk into the store those 20 items are already in your cart and you can head to the produce aisle."4
+According to a recent Grocery Dive article, “Think of an experience where you buy 20 items online and when you walk into the store those 20 items are already in your cart and you can head to the produce aisle.”4

 Investments in technology can also help with food waste and environmental impact.
 According to Afresh, one-third of all food is thrown away each year, which impacts the environment and grocers' bottom lines.
 The San Francisco-based AI company says its technology has led to as much as a 50% reduction of in-store food waste and 3% incremental growth in sales.5

-In a study of 2,100 consumers conducted in June of 2020, we asked respondents to react to a variety of scenarios and modes of shopping based on the new reality we're all living in.
-One thing we asked about was a pickup only store, with the rise (and power) of dark stores and MFCs, we wondered how consumers feel about them in practice.
+In a study of 2,100 consumers conducted in June 2020, we asked respondents to react to a variety of scenarios and modes of shopping based on the new reality we’re all living in.
+One thing we asked about was a pickup-only store, with the rise (and power) of dark stores and MFCs, we wondered how consumers feel about them in practice.
 The willingness to shop such stores by category (based on top two box score) is below and at first glance appear optimistic—especially for restaurants which received the highest score.
 Grocery came in 4th with 40% of respondents saying they would use a pickup only store, yet through qualitative research we knew consumers still want to touch, feel and choose some of their own groceries.

 Enter the "Grocery Store of the Future" concept—part shopping, part fulfillment, part BOPIS, part experiential—the best of all worlds.
 In fact, consumers agreed.
 Over 55% of all respondents said they would shop at a store like this (see visual below)—one that offered home delivery, pickup, reduced shopping space, and experiences (think cooking shows, coffee shops, etc.).
 One respondent told us, "Love this idea.
 We could order staples for pickup and grab that on the way out when we finish our shopping.
 Or, if we're feeling lazy we have employees bring our online order out to our car."